 You’ll Also Need

-- A Way to Create Photos – I use Pixabay to find my free stock images because it pulls in pics from a variety of places, then bulk create my featured image posts in Photoshop.
-If you don’t have Photoshop, Canva is a great free alternative
+I use Pixabay to find my free stock images because it pulls in pics from a variety of places, then bulk create my featured image posts in Photoshop.
+If you don’t have Photoshop, Canva is a great free alternative.

-- Something to Track Your Progress – I use a spreadsheet, just to keep tabs on my rankings and I fill it in once a month.
+I use a spreadsheet, just to keep tabs on my rankings and I fill it in once a month.
 Once again, if you’re not measuring and tracking things, you’ll never know what’s working and what isn’t.
-You can download my spreadsheet for yourself by clicking the button below:

-- A Mailing List – Again, don’t write your first post without a way to collect email addresses.
+Again, don’t write your first post without a way to collect email addresses.
 This is the long game, where you take this group of followers who are so into you that they gave you their email, and lead them through a path where they learn about you, begin to like you, and trust you enough to buy from you (or to take your recommendations if you don’t have your own products later).
-I’ve used both ConvertKit and MailChimp.
+I’ve used both ConvertKit and MailChimp but now I hang out over on MailerLite because I love their support and their plans are the best of both worlds.
+(I actually wrote a post solely for them as a thanks for their help!)

 Now Let’s Get Started